Violence Against Women Act

 The bill was introduced by Representative Jack Brooks (D-TX) in 1994 and gained support from a broad coalition of advocacy groups.
 The act passed through both houses of the U.S. Congress with bipartisan support in 1994; however, House Republicans attempted to cut the act's funding the following year.
 In the 2000 U.S. Supreme Court case United States v.
 Morrison, a sharply divided court struck down the VAWA provision allowing women the right to sue the accused in federal court.
 By a 5–4 majority, the Court overturned the provision as exceeding the federal government's powers under the Commerce Clause.

 VAWA was reauthorized by bipartisan majorities in Congress in 2000 and again in December 2005.
-The Act's 2012 renewal was opposed by conservative Republicans, who objected to extending the Act's protections to same-sex couples and to provisions allowing battered undocumented immigrants to claim temporary visas, but it was reauthorized in 2013 after a long legislative battle.
-As a result of the United States federal government shutdown of 2018–2019, the Act expired on December 21, 2018.
+The act's 2012 renewal was opposed by conservative Republicans, who objected to extending the act's protections to same-sex couples and to provisions allowing battered undocumented immigrants to claim temporary visas, but it was reauthorized in 2013 after a long legislative battle.
+As a result of the United States federal government shutdown of 2018–2019, the act expired on December 21, 2018.
 It was temporarily reinstated via a short-term spending bill on January 25, 2019, but expired again on February 15, 2019.
 The U.S. House of Representatives passed a bill reauthorizing VAWA in April 2019 that includes new provisions protecting transgender victims and banning individuals convicted of domestic abuse from purchasing firearms.
-In an attempt to reach a bipartisan agreement, Senators Joni Ernst (R-IA) and Dianne Feinstein (D-CA) led months of negotiation talks that came to a halt in November 2019.
-Senator Ernst said she planned to introduce a new version of the bill, and hoped it would pass in the Senate.
+In an attempt to reach a bipartisan agreement, senators Joni Ernst (R-IA) and Dianne Feinstein (D-CA) led months of negotiation talks that came to a halt in November 2019.
 VAWA was reauthorized on March 15, 2022, by President Joe Biden.

 In 2024, the Supreme Court ruled 81 in United States v.
 Rahimi to uphold the law's provision banning people (not convicted of any crimes) from possessing firearms while a domestic violence restraining order was currently active against them.